emacs-mirror/emacs/mps/manual/source/topic/format.rst

    a. memory inside the object or block that they have been asked to
       look at;

-   b. memory managed by the MPS that is in pools that do not protect
+   b.
+MPS-managed memory in pools that do not protect their contents;
-      their contents;

-   c. memory not managed by the MPS;
+   c. memory not managed by the MPS.

-   They must not access other memory managed by the MPS.

 .. index::